Psyjnir/mumbot-irc/README.md

 # Mumbot (IRC)

 Mumbot is an instance of Github's Hubot, designed to idle in an IRC room.
-Mumbot will update on the status of a partner Mumbot idling in a Mumble chat server.
+In addition to being a normal IRC Hubot instance, Mumbot will update on the status of a partner Mumbot idling in a Mumble chat server.

 Mumbot currently supports:
-- Mumble joins and parts
+- Automatically announcing joins and parts from the Mumble channel
+- Requesting a userlist of all users on the Mumble channel
-- Requesting a userlist for Mumble rooms
+- Requesting a userlist for a specific Mumble room

-See [hubot-mumble](https://github.com/cbpowell/hubot-mumble) for the Mumble hubot adapter, which uses the [node-mumble (with custom changes)](https://github.com/cbpowell/node-mumble/tree/reduction) Node.js library to communiate with the Mumble protocol.
+See [mumbot-mumble](https://github.com/cbpowell/mumbot-mumble) for the Mumble half of Mumbot.
+Mumbot-mumble is the parter to mumbot-irc, and is what relays the Mumble channel information.

 The [mumble-listener.coffee](https://github.com/cbpowell/mumbot/blob/master/scripts/mumble-listener.coffee) hubot script does all the heavy lifting for this half of the Mumbot setup.
-It establishes the HTTP endpoints and crafts the outgoing HTTP requests in order to provide communication with its Mumble hubot parter.
-When deploying Mumbot to Heroku, you need to set up the following Heroku config option, so that Mumbot knows who to talk to:
+It establishes the HTTP endpoints and crafts the outgoing HTTP requests in order to provide communication with its mumbot-mumble partner, which uses the [mumble-shouter.coffee](https://github.com/cbpowell/mumbot-mumble/blob/master/scripts/mumble-shouter.coffee) script.
+When deploying Mumbot to Heroku, you need to set up the following Heroku config option, so that your mumbot-irc instance knows who to talk to:

     % heroku config:add HUBOT_MUMBLE_PARTNER_URL="https://other_mumble_hubot_name.herokuapp.com"

-Likewise, the Mumbot (Mumble) instance will need to know the URL of the Mumbot (IRC) instance.
+Likewise, the `mumbob-mumble` instance will need to know the URL of the mumbot-irc instance.

-# Hubot
+# Generic Hubot Info

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.